jerilynzheng/al-folio/_projects/feed.markdown

     Feed
 </div>

 Feed is centered around images for one particular food item.
 Users compile their own descriptiion and recipes including this item, or just the singular ingredient itself.
-They tell their personal stories behind the food and why it is meaningful to them.
+They tell their <mark>personal stories</mark> behind the food and why it is meaningful to them.

 ---